 Qualcomm's Mirasol technology has been in prototype form for a while, but at this year's CES, it seems like we'll finally see a working product - an Android e-reader by PocketBook that is called simply Mirasol.

 For those who haven't been following Mirasol, it is a functional equivalent of a traditional black-and-white eInk display that has become so popular in e-readers over the last few years, except it is capable of displaying color and playing videos (refresh rates are rumored to be anywhere from 12 to 30 fps).
+At its core, Mirasol screens use a reflective display technology which "can create various colors through the interference of reflected light."
+Mirasol displays consume very little power and have superb visibility in direct sunlight.
 Read More

 The Samsung Galaxy Tab is the only Android-based tablet worth considering.
 But is it?
 That question is now up in the air since Barnes and Noble's $250 NOOKcolor, an Android-based e-reader, has been rooted.
 While before the deed was done it was just that - an e-reader - it's now taken on a life of its own, a life complete with Angry Birds: